Luke-Yamasaki/Wordelight/README.md

 How can we fix this?

 There are many avenues that you can take, but allow me to walk you through a rather simple path.
+The main fix is to change the font color from white to black for light mode, and adjust the blue and organe-brown color palette for dark mode.
+Just those two fixes and we will increase the light mode contrast scores for the blue color by 568% and the orang-brown color by 280%.
+For dark mode, the contrast scores will increase for the blue color by 270% and the orange-brown color by 165%.

+Here's the plan:

+Create-react-app version:

+1. We will slightly adjust the high contrast colors in Adobe Color.
+2. If users already like the default colors, we do not need to invest time changing the default green and yellow colors.
+3. We will convert the brand colors to a JavaScript object that we can key into based on React context.
+3. We will employ styled-components to adapt to React context.
+4. We will simply change the